facebook/metro/docs/Configuration.md

 Additional platforms to look out for, For example, if you want to add a "custom" platform, and use modules ending in .custom.js, you would return ['custom'] here.

+#### `ignoreRequireCyclePrefixes`

+Type: `Array<string>`

+In development mode, suppress require cycle warnings for modules that start with one of the prefixes in this array.
+This is useful if a module you use has a require cycle that's not worth fixing.

 ---
 ### Transformer Options